Chippewa / Ojibwe History

 * Lewis E.Taylor, Germany

 * Pvt.
-Robert TeJohn, White-Earth band, Luzon
+Robert TeJohn, White-Earth Nation, Luzon

 * Pfc.
 Jesse J. Tibbetts, Leech Lake, band, English Channel U-boat

 * Pfc.
-Charles V. Wadena, White Earth
+Charles V. Wadena, White Earth Nation

 * Hubert W. Williams, White-Earth band Belgium